goustoben/gousto-webclient/readme.md

 Why is this important?
 Imagine two developer working on the same file, one person has tab indentation with size of 4, and the other has space indentation with size of 2.
 Even if they change nothing in the shared file, just by running commands such as `format document` git will pick it up as all lines changed.
 This makes tracking and tracing changes very difficult (not mentioning how eye strain it is when it comes to code review).

-##Webclient only provisioning
+## New Stack Development

 ### Pre-requisites
-Please ensure the development box is setup: https://github.com/Gousto/devbox-platform
+* Kubernetes development box is setup: https://github.com/Gousto/devbox-platform

-## New Stack Development
+* Webclient application ready to be built (application dependencies installed)

 ### Terminal 1: Building

 You need to build the application and run the watcher before running it into the devbox